Ankit8544/Bank-of-Baroda-ATM-Transaction/Readme.md

-Thank you for clarifying.
-I'll make sure to include "Bank of Baroda" explicitly.
-Here's the revised version:

----

 # **Bank of Baroda (BOB) ATM Transaction Analysis** 🏦📊

 A comprehensive Power BI dashboard analyzing Bank of Baroda’s ATM transactions, cost management, and regional performance metrics.
 Get actionable insights into financial and non-financial transactions, cost efficiency, and ATM uptime across multiple states.